 - Take action quickly

 Consumers usually post negatively because they want a problem fixed.
-They probably tied to call and were put on hold, or knew no one would respond to them over the phone.
+They probably tied to call and were put on hold or knew no one would respond to them over the phone.
 They went to your social page for answers and support from others.
 Try to get to their comment before others do.
-Consumers expect their problem to be addressed quickly.
+Consumers expect their problems to be addressed quickly.
 Try to respond within the hour, or at least before 48 hours have passed.
 At the same time, make sure you don’t just respond with the first thing you think of; write out a draft, read out loud, and ask yourself, “If I were the complaining customer, would I feel better after reading this response?”

 - If Necessary, express regret

 If you should admit fault, do it right away.
-This shows you company cares about your customers and have ethics.
+This shows your company cares about your customers and have ethics.
 But, if you are not at fault, it is important to find the middle ground when apologizing so your company can convey empathy while also standing by its standards.

 - Handle it Offline

 If you need to move the conversation online, do so.
 If it is a sensitive issue, the customer may want the special attention of a one –on- one conversation.
-This can be tricky , because if you attempt to move the conversation offline the customer may lash out that you do not want to address the problem in front of others.
+This can be tricky, because if you attempt to move the conversation offline the customer may lash out that you do not want to address the problem in front of others.
 The goal of this is to show concern and extend contact information to the worried customer, so it will help the customer swiftly resolve their problem.
 Do not tell them to move the conversation somewhere else, just suggest and supply the means to do so.

 - be careful of the trolls!